Matthew Weiner: 2007–2015: Mad Men and acclaim

 Mad Men has received considerable critical acclaim and has won four Golden Globe Awards and fifteen Primetime Emmy Awards.
 It is the first basic cable series to win the Primetime Emmy Award for Outstanding Drama Series, winning the award in 2008, 2009, 2010, and 2011.
 Weiner won the Primetime Emmy Award for Outstanding Writing for a Drama Series for the pilot episode, "Smoke Gets in Your Eyes", in 2008, as well as being nominated for "The Wheel" (with Robin Veith).
 He also won Primetime Emmys for the same category in 2009, for "Meditations in an Emergency" (shared with Kater Gordon), and in 2010, for "Shut the Door.
 Have a Seat." (shared with Erin Levy).
 In 2009, he was also nominated for "A Night to Remember" (with Veith), "Six Month Leave" (with Andre Jacquemetton & Maria Jacquemetton), and "The Jet Set"; he was also nominated in 2010 for "Guy Walks into an Advertising Agency" (with Veith).
 In 2011, he was nominated for "The Suitcase".
 In 2012, he was nominated for "Far Away Places" and "The Other Woman", both with Semi Chellas.
-Most recently, in 2015, he was nominated for "Lost Horizon" with Chellas and "Person to Person."
+Most recently, in 2015, he was nominated for "Lost Horizon" with Chellas and "Person to Person".

 Weiner and his writing staff also won a Writers Guild of America Award for Best New Series and were nominated for the award Best Dramatic Series at the February 2008 ceremony for their work on the first season.
 They were nominated for the WGA award for Best Dramatic Series a second time at the February 2009 ceremony for their work on the second season.
 Weiner and the writing staff won the WGA Award for Best Drama Series (after being nominated for the third consecutive year) at the February 2010 ceremony for their work on the third season.
 Weiner was also twice nominated for the WGA award for episodic drama at the February 2010 ceremony for his work on "The Grown-Ups" (with co-writer Brett Johnson) and "Guy Walks into an Advertising Agency" (with Robin Veith).
 Weiner's first feature film, Are You Here, filmed in North Carolina, premiered at the 2013 Toronto International Film Festival and was released in 2014.

+2016–present

 Weiner's first novel, Heather, the Totality, was published in the fall of 2017.
 In 2018, Weiner created The Romanoffs, an Amazon Video anthology series.

+In May 2025, the world premier of Weiner's play, John Wilkes Booth: One Night Only, took place at Baltimore Center Stage.
+Both Weiner and Booth were originally from the Baltimore, Maryland area.
+The premiere was about a mile from Greenmount Cemetery where Booth was buried.